imckenzi3/AdminLogs/README.md

 ## AdminLogs

 AdminLogs is a general logging application.
-The initial purpose is to gather information submitted by the employee, and store the data consistently within an excel file.
+The initial purpose is to gather data, and store it consistently.

 ## Connecting via github